owap/scenery/README.md

 folder.

 ## Modifying Existing Cloudformation Templates
-To load an existing CloudFormation template from JSON into Spatula objects, invoke the `Template.parse()` function.
+To load an existing CloudFormation template from JSON into Scenery objects, invoke the `Template.parse()` function.
 For example:

 ```javascript